kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 After installing the first cluster node, obtain the auto generated file placed under /tmp/kaltura_*.ans, replace relevant values and use it for the installation of the remaining nodes.

 ### The first Front node

+**NOTES: /opt/kaltura/bin/kaltura-db-config.sh and kaltura-widgets kaltura-html5lib kaltura-html5-studio which are installed on the web mount only need to run on the first node.
+Before starting, make sure the balancer does direct to the second front node as it is not yet installed.
+**

 Front in Kaltura represents the machines hosting the user-facing components, including the Kaltura API, the KMC and Admin Console, MediaSpace and all client-side widgets.
 ```
 # rpm -Uhv http://installrepo.kaltura.org/releases/kaltura-release.noarch.rpm